 And when eLearning courses are relevant and well-designed, this performance translates into a more skilled and knowledgeable sales team, and more sales for the organization.

 Many times, the sales team is the face of the organization.
 They represent the personality and purpose of the brand, and how customers perceive the business.
-This makes it critical for every sales representative to have a consistent understanding of the business, the products and services it sells, and how they should interact with customers on its behalf.
+This makes it critical for every sales representative to have a consistent understanding of the business, know the products and services it sells inside out, and understand how to interact with customers on its behalf.

 The trouble is that sales staff are often spread across different divisions, branches, and sometimes even cities and countries.
 So it becomes difficult to deliver consistent training.
 This is just another reason why an LMS is such an effective sales enablement tool.
 With eLearning, learners are able to access the same up-to-date content from anywhere in the world.